matthewwolak/nadiv/cran-comments.md

     asreml

   * checking package dependencies ...
 NOTE
-    No repository set, so cyclic dependency check skipped Package which this enhances but not available for checking: 'asreml'
+    Package which this enhances but not available for checking: 'asreml'

 * No public repository is available for package 'asreml', however, availability (with web address) is noted in DESCRIPTION.